Probing primordial non-Gaussianity with the power spectrum and bispectrum of future 21cm intensity maps: Results

-To further support this claim, we study PNG from the HI bispectrum for SKA1-LOW and its improved futuristic version SKA2-LOW (\tref{table:survey_specs_ITF}) in IF mode.
+To further support this claim, we study PNG from the combined HI power spectrum and bispectrum signal for SKA1-LOW and its improved futuristic version SKA2-LOW (\tref{table:survey_specs_ITF}) in IF mode.
 The cumulative errors on PNG are presented in \fref{fig:SKALOW_cumul_sfnl} as a function of redshift, while the errors from the cumulative signal over the whole redshift range are presented in \tref{table:forc_all} for all three PNG cases.
 The SKA1-LOW experiment was designed as an interferometer in order to study the epoch of reionisation.
-Nonetheless, the high redshifts provided, where the Universe is more linear, makes it ideal for a bispectrum PNG analysis\footnote{The gravitational part of the HI bispectrum, originating from the late time evolution, will have a smaller amplitude at these redshifts.}.
+Nonetheless, the high redshifts provided, where the Universe is more linear, makes it ideal for a combined power spectrum and bispectrum PNG analysis\footnote{The gravitational part of the HI bispectrum, originating from the late time evolution, will have a smaller amplitude at these redshifts.}.

 The cumulative results show a constant improvement over the whole redshift range, indicating that the scales from the growing perturbative regime, which are important for the HI bispectrum signal, are accessed in IF mode, especially those in the high redshift slices.
+Furthermore, the large scales probed by SKA-LOW provide enough PNG signal in order for the power spectrum to be the main contributor in the combined signal.
 However, the low number of dishes, as well as the small sky area probed, increase the instrumental noise, thereby killing a significant amount of the available signal.
 These effects lead to non-competitive forecasts, in most cases even less than the low-redshift counterparts of MeerKAT and SKA1-MID.